Keeping your firearms properly maintained means that they will stay clean, accurate, and last a long time.

 The result is that the bond that forms between rusting or oxidizing compounds is broken up.

-As it breaks up the compounds, the Kroil dissolves the gums, dried grease, and other residue without affecting the metal itself.
+As it breaks up the compounds, the Kroil dissolves the gums, dried grease, and other residues without affecting the metal itself.

 The Kroil can even displace water which prevents further oxidation.

-When you want to clean your gun with Kroil, you will obviously going to need a supply of Kroil gun cleaner oil to get started.
+When you want to clean your gun with Kroil, you will obviously be going to need a supply of Kroil gun cleaner oil (check on Amazon) to get started.

 You will also need a gun cleaning kit that is designed for the weapon you own.